-Winter Gold Winterberry is primarily grown for its highly ornamental fruit.
-It features an abundance of magnificent orange berries from mid fall to late winter.
+Berry Heavy Gold Winterberry is primarily grown for its highly ornamental fruit.
+It features an abundance of magnificent gold berries from mid fall to late winter.
 It has forest green deciduous foliage.
-The pointy leaves turn gold in fall.
+The pointy leaves do not develop any appreciable fall color.